acsii-63/papi/README.md

 ```
 #include "/path-to-the-repository/papi/PAPI.h"
 ``` -->
-  If you are going to use this API in a ROS package (in a catkin workspace), you may want to add these things in the CMakeLists.txt file:
+  To properly utilize this API within a ROS package situated in a catkin workspace, it would be advisable to include the following elements within the CMakeLists.txt file:
 ```
 ## Add JSONCPP dependency
 find_package(PkgConfig REQUIRED)